Eugène-François Vidocq: The Sûreté (1811–1832)

 At the end of 1811, Vidocq informally organized a plainclothes unit, the Brigade de Sûreté ("Security Brigade").
 The police department recognized the value of these civil agents, and in October 1812, the experiment was officially converted to a security police unit under the Prefecture of Police.
 Vidocq was appointed its leader.
-On 17 December 1813, Emperor Napoleon I signed a decree that made the brigade a state security police force.
+On 17 December 1813, Emperor Napoleon signed a decree that made the brigade a state security police force.
 From this day on, it was called the Sûreté Nationale.

 The Sûreté initially had eight, then twelve, and, in 1823, twenty employees.
 A year later, it expanded again, to 28 secret agents.
 In addition, there were eight people who worked secretly for the Sûreté, but instead of a salary, they received licences for gambling halls.
 A major portion of Vidocq's subordinates were ex-criminals like himself.
 He even hired them fresh from the prisons; for example, Coco Lacour, who would later become Vidocq's successor at the Sûreté.
 Vidocq described his work from this period:

 Vidocq personally trained his agents, for example, in selecting the correct disguise based on the kind of job.
 He himself still went out hunting for criminals too.
 His memoirs are full of stories about how he outsmarted crooks by pretending to be a beggar or an old cuckold.
 At one point, he even faked his own death.

 During 1814, at the beginning of the French Restoration, Vidocq and the Sûreté tried to contain the situation in Paris.
 He also arrested those who tried to exploit the post-revolutionary situation by claiming to have been aristocrats.
 During 1817, he was involved in 811 arrests, including those of 15 assassins and 38 fences.
 By 1820, his activities had reduced crime in Paris substantially.
 His annual income was 5,000 francs, but he also worked as a private investigator for fees.
 Rumors at the time claimed that Vidocq set criminals up, organizing break-ins and robberies and having his agents wait to collect the offenders.
 Even though some of Vidocq's techniques might have been questionable, there seems to be no truth to this.